markjivko/kronup-php/docs/Api/ServiceAccountsApi.md

 ## `create()`

-> Create service account

-Create a new service account for this Organization
+> Service accounts Create a new service account for this Organization

 {: .new-title }
 > #️⃣ Execute example in terminal